Table of contents

 So, after all of that work what exactly does a BCBA do?
 More specifically, what purpose does a BCBA serve in autism services for your child?

 At our practice in New Jersey, the BCBA is the first person that will sit and observe and analyze behaviors in a patient during intake.
-They will take careful data and interview caretakers and close relatives about the patient to learn about likes and dislikes.
-They will ask about things that motivate them to pay attention and participate in activities, they will look for behavioral signs that might indicate the function of some of the problem behaviors and they will develop a plan of treatment for changing behavior, maintaining appropriate behavior or eliminating inappropriate behavior.
+They will take care of data and interview caretakers and close relatives about the patient to learn about likes and dislikes.
+They will ask about things that motivate them to pay attention and participate in activities, they will look for behavioral signs that might indicate the function of some of the problem behaviors and they will develop a plan of treatment for changing behavior, maintaining appropriate behavior, or eliminating inappropriate behavior.

 Parent training is another duty that BCBAs regularly perform.
 Not all ABA agencies provide this, but many will provide or require ABA training for parents so that they can understand what is happening during their child’s sessions.
 At Circle Care New Jersey, we strongly encourage parent involvement.